 - Insert another layer of landscape fabric.

-- Optional: use foam to build up the pot to desired height.
+- Optional: use foam to build up the pot to the desired height.

 - For commercial installations, higher altitudes, and roof decks – consider adding more rocks (like lava rock), instead of foam, to achieve desired plant height and to increase the weight of the planter so it doesn’t blow over.

 - Once in place, use filler around the nursery pot/grow bag to stabilize your plant(s) in place.

-- Our best practices tip: we recommend rubber mulch.
+- Our best practices tip: we recommend rubber mulch to keep away weeds.

-- Optional: top with river rock, moss or other decorative plant finisher.
+- Optional: top with river rock, moss or another decorative plant finisher.